How to Create a Volunteer Handbook for Your Nonprofit

 At its core, a volunteer handbook is a resource (printed or digital) that clearly defines what your nonprofit does and how volunteers help the organization.
 It can explain different volunteering rules, as well as set out tasks or expectations.
 A handbook should be used to recruit, onboard and train volunteers so that everyone starts off with the same knowledge.
 It’s also a “legacy” resource that everyone can use as they grow with your organization.

-Why Create a Volunteer Handbook?
+Why Create One?

 Nonprofits, in many instances, have limited resources and staff.
 Spending time to recruit, train and supervise volunteers can add up quickly, especially if you have a lot of interested individuals.